 Formal Assessment Appeal

-Formal Appeals must be lodged within 20 working days of your final (module) result becoming available.
-(For Semester 1 2018/19 appeals, the appeals window is from 14 February to 14 March 2019).
+Formal Appeals must be lodged within 10 working days of your final result becoming available.

 Appeal submissions should be as clear and concise as possible, concentrating on the grounds for the appeal and linked to the supporting evidence.